nabilshafi/WebsiteAnalyzer/README.md

 * Html versions: Identifying the html version was one of the challenge because there is no function to read doctype tag.
 * Login Form: Classification of a website containing the login form was another challenge.

+# Results
-Ran the Web Analyzer on several different websites and manually matched them in order to verify the results.
+* Ran the Web Analyzer on several different websites and manually matched them in order to verify the results.